dustinpfister/blog_posts/_posts/js-regex.md

 ## 2 - Some basic regex examples

-In this section I will be going over some of the basics of regular expression pattern matching.
+In this section I will be going over some of the basics of regular expression pattern matching in javaScript.
+All of these examples involve the use of the String.match method as a way of finding if there is a pattern or not.

 ### 2.1 - Match the beginning of a string